Other Resources

 A new Illinois law allows many immigrants without a social security number to get standard (non-REAL ID) driver's licenses and state IDs:

 NOTE: Not all immigrants are able get a REAL ID.
 Federal limits apply to standard (non-REAL ID) driver's licenses and state IDs.
-Learn more about the REAL ID
+Learn more about REAL ID

 Access public benefits